ancorasir/ME336-2020Spring/projects-ME336/week06/how_to_install_ubuntu16.04.md

-The following is tested with a Miaomi Notebook.
+The following is tested with a Xiaomi Notebook.
 The steps should be similar to your laptop.
-Always backup files before doing the installation.
+Always back up files before doing the installation.

 # Before installation
 First, we need to ensure that the computer has space for the Ubuntu installation.
 Go to computer management (right-click computer).
 Right-click the C disk and choose the compress.